hugomarisco/one-click-hugo-cms/site/content/post/tempe-orek-basah-en/index.md

 #### **What to prepare...**

 1 block of tempe\
-4 red shallots\
+4 shallots\
 2 cloves of garlic\
-4 small red chilies\
+4 bird's eye chilies → adjust to taste\
-1 large red chili\
+1 large red chili → adjust to taste\
 2 bay leaves\
 2 kaffir lime leaves\
 1 teaspoon tamarind paste → *mix with 4 tablespoons hot water, strain, and use the liquid*\